 ~ Tapigami: Tapigami is a self generating, ever expanding, social sculpture which creates the opportunity to refine our interaction between aRt and daily life.
 Tapigami is the aRt of applying imagination to tape created by artist Danny Scheible.
 Join Danny at the Festival and let your imagination fly!

 ~ This Water Distribution Workshop was developed by the students in the Design-Build Club at the Sycamore Elementary Expanded Learning Program.
-Plastic containers are reused in this demonstration of water conveyance and water pressure solutions for the complex problem of supplying water to people in Redding.
+Plastic containers are reused in this demonstration of water conveyance and water pressure solutions for the complex problem of supplying water to people in Community Redding.